facebookresearch/ReAgent/README.md

 RL_Caffe2 runs on any platform that supports caffe2.
 To install caffe2, follow this tutorial: [Installing Caffe2](https://caffe2.ai/docs/getting-started.html).

+You may need to override caffe2's cmake defaults to use homebrew's protoc instead of Anaconda's protoc and to use Anaconda's Python instead of system Python.

 ### Thrift
 [Thrift](https://github.com/facebook/fbthrift) is Facebook's RPC framework.